dcrapis/oceandao-wiki/Home.md

 Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for an overview of the round, including the DAOCalendar that will inform you of important dates.

-You can visit the [Round 7 - Votes](https://bit.ly/Round7Votes) page for a full Vote breakdown, and how Grants are distributed.
+You can visit [Round 7 - Votes](https://bit.ly/Round7Votes) page for a full Vote and Grants breakdown.

 See more details on [Future and Previous Rounds](future-and-previous-rounds) to understand our grants history.